Minority representation and fairness in network ranking: An application to school contact diary data: Introduction

+Statistical decision making is more prevalent than ever in our modern world.
+When decisions impact the health and livelihood of individuals, issues of bias, fairness and representation must be considered to ensure they are made responsibly.
+This is particularly true in statistical network analysis; observed networks are often incomplete or systematically biased due to self-reporting or partial observation.

 Networks are a powerful tool for analyzing complex data, where nodes represent entities and edges capture their interactions.
 Network analysis plays a crucial role in modern data science, enabling insights into both global network structures and individual node properties.
-One fundamental aspect of network analysis is node ranking, a topic studied extensively over the years.
-A well-known example is the PageRank algorithm \citep{bianchini2005inside}, originally developed at Google in the 1990s to score nodes by their importance in information diffusion.
+One fundamental problem in network analysis is node ranking, a topic which has been studied extensively.
+A well-known node ranking method is the PageRank algorithm \citep{bianchini2005inside}, originally developed at Google in the 1990s to score nodes according to their importance in information diffusion.
 These scores can be used to algorithmically rank nodes—originally to select top hits for search queries.
 More generally, network-based ranking algorithms take an input network of $n$ nodes and produce a ranked ordering of these nodes.
 Such rankings typically rely on node centrality metrics \citep{liao2017ranking}, such as degree, closeness, betweenness, or eigenvector centrality \citep{rodrigues2019network}, which capture different aspects of influence.

-In practical applications, algorithmic ranking can have major implications for opportunity and selection of nodes, for instance hiring of job applicants, or acceptance of students to university.
+In practical applications, algorithmic ranking can have major implications for opportunity and selection of nodes, for instance hiring of job applicants, or acceptance of students into university.
 In network analyses, there can also be downstream effects on tasks like influence maximization: node rankings may be used as a simple proxy to select seeds for information spread, thus increasing their access to knowledge \citep{li2018influence,mesner2023fair}.

-Network data often includes node attributes, such as gender or age in social networks, and gene expression levels or cell types in biological networks.
-Systematic bias occurs when the distributions of node centrality measures depend on protected group membership, resulting in node rankings that do not reflect the true network structure fairly \citep{zehlike2022fairness}.
+Network data often includes node attributes, such as gender or age in social networks, and cell types in biological networks.
+Systematic bias occurs when the distributions of node centrality measures depend on protected group membership, resulting in node rankings which are not a fair reflection of the true network structure \citep{zehlike2022fairness}.